apache/cordova-plugin-inappbrowser/README.md

     - __toolbar__:  set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
     - __toolbarcolor__: set as a valid hex color string, for example: `#00ff00`, to change from the default color of the toolbar.
 Only applicable if toolbar is not disabled.
     - __toolbartranslucent__:  set to `yes` or `no` to make the toolbar translucent(semi-transparent)  (defaults to `yes`).
 Only applicable if toolbar is not disabled.
+    - __lefttoright__: Set to `yes` to swap positions of the navigation buttons and the close button.
+Specifically, close button goes to the right and navigation buttons to the left.
     - __enableViewportScale__:  Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).
 Only applicable to UIWebView (`usewkwebview=no`) and WKWebView (`usewkwebview=yes`) on iOS 10+.
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
 Applicable to UIWebView (`usewkwebview=no`) and WKWebView (`usewkwebview=yes`).
     - __allowInlineMediaPlayback__: Set to `yes` or `no` to allow in-line HTML5 media playback, displaying within the browser window rather than a device-specific playback interface.
 The HTML's `video` element must also include the `webkit-playsinline` attribute (defaults to `no`).
 Applicable to UIWebView (`usewkwebview=no`) and WKWebView (`usewkwebview=yes`).